DMIT-2018/DMIT-2018.github.io/topics/ux/ReadMe.md

 ## UX Data-Driven Applications

 A data-driven application is simply a program that is supported by a database for back-end storage of information.
-Storing and retrieving information with a database is all about CRUD - making sure that way we handle information in storage will ensure the general integrity of the data (i.e.: that regular maintenance of the data will not inadvertantly corrupt it).
+Storing and retrieving information in a database is all about CRUD - making sure that way we handle information in storage will ensure the general integrity of the data (i.e.: that regular maintenance of the data will not inadvertantly corrupt it).
 But how information is *packaged* for storage (i.e. - normalized into related tables) is entirely different from how it is *unpacked*, *used* and *moved* around in the application (i.e. - DTOs, POCOs, etc.).

 In building data-driven applications, it's important to consider how the data is going to be *displayed to* and *used by* the end-user.
 Remember, the database is designed to work well for data **storage**, not presentation.
 It's not unusual for the *shape* or structure of the data to appear differently in a user interface than how it is structured for data storage.